-For zosui, you only add in soy sauce, which gives it that savory flavor, whereas, for ojiya, you add soy sauce as well as miso for that fermented umami flavor.
+For zosui, you only add soy sauce, which gives it that savory flavor, whereas, for ojiya, you add soy sauce, as well as miso for that fermented umami flavor.

 It’s served with pickled plum (umeboshi) and other pickled vegetables.
 It has that gooey and squishy texture most associated with porridge.

 Zosui is also often compared to Chinese rice porridge, called ongee, except this is an actual soup.
 Congee is a thick rice porridge with a pudding consistency, but it has quite a bland taste, so people usually serve it alongside meaty side dishes.